rusic/documentation/theming/quality.md

   * Blockquote
   * Code (pre)

-## Template Files & Assets
+## Theme files & assets

-* Create files but also test if the Editor is using the correct templates
+* Create files but also test if the Editor is using the correct themes
-* Check graphics are linked in the template correctly
+* Check graphics are linked in the theme correctly
-* Check if the thumbnail matches the template and is linked correctly
+* Check if the thumbnail matches the theme and is linked correctly
 * default.twig
 * home.twig (optional)
 * about.twig (optional)